philipc2/cdds-at-uiuc.github.io/_services/climate-econ.md

 ## Funding sources
 - The Gies College of Business Office of Risk Management and Insurance at the University of Illinois at Urbana Champaign.
+- The School of Earth, Society, and Environment at the University of Illinois at Urbana Champaign.
 - The Tamer School of Social Enterprise.
 - The Jain Family Institute.